johannesjh/favagtk/README.md

 How to release a new version of Fava GKT

-* Test the flatpak image, a quick smoke test should suffice to verify that the build is working ok.
+* Test the flatpak image.
+Given that functional changes are already tested using the dev setup, a quick smoke test should suffice to verify that the flatpak build is working.
 * Edit the version number in `setup.cfg` to match the version that shall be released, git commit and push.
 Format the version number as, e.g., `1.2.3`.
 * Tag the same version number, prefixed with letter `v`, e.g., `v1.2.3`, then run `git push --tags`
 * Github's ci should build the flatpak package and upload it to a release with the same name.